junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 > Dean interviews Cas's coworker and learns more about how good and kind Cas is, gets a hint about Nick but still not detailed enough

-Dean takes half a day off on Monday morning to go to the accounting firm office.
-Mr. Adler isn't happy to hear the last minute meeting reschedule, and Dean messages him through the working chat that "he isn't feeling very well."
+Dean takes half a day off on Monday morning to go to the accounting firm's office.
+Mr. Adler isn't happy to hear the last-minute meeting reschedule, and Dean messages him through the working chat that "he isn't feeling very well."
 Technically, it's not really a lie, he tells himself, he wouldn't be feeling very well if he doesn't help Cas figure this out, because he promised.

-The young lady in the front desk, Anna, tells him he can talk with Hannah, Castiel's former coworker, when Dean tells her he's Castiel's friend, here to retrieve some of his office items.
+The young lady at the front desk, Anna, tells him he can talk with Hannah, Castiel's former coworker, when Dean tells her he's Castiel's friend, here to retrieve some of his office items.

 Hannah meets him at the office lobby and leads him in.

-"I didn't know Castiel has friends outside work," Hannah says, as she walks through the corridor between the cubicles.
+"I didn't know Castiel had friends outside work," Hannah says, as she walks through the corridor between the cubicles.
 "Pardon me, I didn't mean to intrude," she shoots a guilty look at Dean, "but Cas, if you know him, he doesn't like to interact with many people."

 "Yeah, I kind of can see that," Dean answers absentmindedly, glancing around the space.